Making the Translated AnyScript Model Move#

 The significance of these new specifications is to switch to a kinematic solver algorithm that allows violation of kinematic constraints if these are considered soft, and therefore we define all of the constraints indiscriminately as ‘Soft’.

-After reloading the model, you may be able to run Kinematics or InverseDynamics analysis.
-But this modification of solver and constraints types ‘does not’ guarantee the successful performance of kinematic analysis.
+After reloading the model, you may be able to run ‘Kinematics’ or ‘InverseDynamics’ analysis, but it will give you some warnings saying the mechanical system is kinetically over-constrained.
+But this modification of solver and constraints types does not guarantee the successful performance of kinematic analysis.
 Even if you can run your over-constrained model successfully, there is one significant remaining problem: Generally speaking, if there are redundant constraints in your model, it implies that there are also redundant reaction forces in your models, since kinematic constraints and reaction forces are connected one-to-one.
 In this case, there may not be a unique solution for those unknown reaction terms to be found by the InverseDynamics analysis.

 Having too many reactions in a rigid-body dynamics model is similar to what is called “statically indeterminacy” in structural mechanics.
 To solve such problems, you need to know about the structural deformations to establish the reaction forces and this involves the stiffness of the structures, which we do not have or use in the rigid-body dynamic analysis.
 To make a unique solution of the forces in rigid-body dynamics, we must reduce the constraint reactions to match the independent set of constraints.
 In other words, we must remove the redundant constraints and thereby their reactions.